FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/TourGuide-STH-Documentation.md

 In the previous example we have various applications on various containers, all of those containers are actually linked together, and you don’t want to execute each of those containers one by one but you want to run those containers at once with a single command.
 So that’s where [docker compose](https://docs.docker.com/compose/compose-file/#service-configuration-reference) comes to the picture, with docker compose we can actually run multiple applications, present in various containers, with one single command “docker-compose up”.
 As you can see in the example above, we are able to define three containers; one running an orion Context-Broker, one running a MongoDB and another running an STH-comet in a *.yml file, that is called “docker-compose” file.

-You need to notice in the previous image that the STH component allows the user to configure the component using *.conf file or *.js, but if we set environment variables then it has the precedence over other configurations set in one of the files.
-For more info about the STH environment variable you can find it [here](https://fiware-sth-comet.readthedocs.io/en/latest/running/index.html?q=DB_URI&check_keywords=yes&area=default).
+You need to notice in the previous figure that the STH component allows the user to configure the component using *.conf file or *.js, but if we set environment variables then it has the precedence over other configurations set in one of the files.
+For more info about the STH environment variables you can find it [here](https://fiware-sth-comet.readthedocs.io/en/latest/running/index.html?q=DB_URI&check_keywords=yes&area=default).

 # Running The Example